vanhaaggen/vanhaaggen/README.md

 ## What am I doing

-- 👨‍💻 I’m currently working at a Fin/Reg-Tech Startup, and it's amazing!
+- 👨‍💻 I’m currently working at the most amazing Fin/Reg-Tech Startup on the planet! 🌍💚
 - 🌿 Learning from everyone.
 All feedback is welcome.
 - 🤝 2021 Goals: Survive
 ---